2000-2009 RIPby cgay | created - 19 Aug 2012 | updated - 4 months ago | Public

 Actor | Maverick

-Big, burly, character actor, one of the toughest of screen heavies, Leo Gordon's powerful physique, combined with his deep, menacing voice, was guaranteed to strike fear into the heart of even the bravest screen hero.
-Director Don Siegel, who used Gordon in his prison film Riot in Cell Block 11 (...
+Big, burly character actor, one of the toughest of screen heavies.
+New York-born Leo Gordon's combination of a powerful physique, deep, menacing voice and icy, withering glare was guaranteed to strike fear into the heart of even the bravest screen hero.
+Director Don Siegel, who used Gordon in his ...

 89. Jason Robards